andreucastillo/ibost/README.md

-# IBOST
+# IMOST
-Database of non-marine ostracods of the Iberian Peninsula
+Database of non-marine ostracods of the Iberian Peninsula, the Balearic Islands and Macaronesia